esp-rs/book/src/writing-your-own-application/generate-project/esp-idf-template.md

 Then, we have a usual main function with a  few lines on it:
 - A call to `esp_idf_sys::link_patches` function that makes sure that a few patches to the ESP-IDF which are implemented in Rust are linked to the final executable
-- We print on our console the famous "Hello World!"
+- We print on our console the famous "Hello, world!"

 ## Running the Code